publiclab/Leaflet.DistortableImage/WEBPACK.md

     path: path.resolve(__dirname, 'dist'),
     filename: 'leaflet.distortableimage.js',
     /**
      * Webpack live server, on change in the source code, compiles files again and 	     * generates new hot update files.
-Instead of generating new filess on each change, we 	   * just override the previous file.
+Instead of generating new files on each change,  * we just override the previous file.
      */
     // Filename of hot update chunks
     hotUpdateChunkFilename: 'hot/hot-update.js',
     // The main hot update filename
     hotUpdateMainFilename: 'hot/hot-update.json'
   },
   module: {